InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/concept-anchor.md

 When key people depart, the knowledge does not go out of the door with them.
 Robust documentation including decision records/RFCs and the like capture the rationale for important project design decisions and are key to continued productivity of new employees within the scrum team.
 b) Fostering productivity
 While the corporation's strategy may involve colocating employees who collaborate with each other regularly, it may still be a global corporation.
 Robust CI/CD and documentation facilitates collaboration and productivity across time zones and geographical locations.
 It eliminates barriers between teams and the production environment.
 * *Quality Focus* this is a major point for IS.
 Because of the expected submission by a variety of teams and individuals, extra care is taken to make sure that the submitted code is screened to be production quality.
-Comprehensive documentation for submitters, test coverage, CI/CD, static code analysis and other techniques are often used to screen code from strangers in the open source world, these techniques have great benefits for internal teams.
+Comprehensive documentation for submitters, test coverage, CI/CD, static code analysis and other techniques are often used to screen code from strangers in the open-source world, these techniques have great benefits for internal teams.

 #### [SCRUM](https://en.wikipedia.org/wiki/Scrum_%28software_development%29)